 School statisticsSouth Africa relies on the matric pass rate as a significant marker of what's going on in its schools.
 The matric pass rate, which was as low as 40% in the late 1990s, has improved considerably.
-A total of 511 152 candidates sat the matriculation exams in 2012, 73.9% of whom passed.
-The latest available statistics from the Department of Basic Education show that in 2012 South Africa had 12 428 069 pupils and students (also known as "learners"), enrolled in public and independent schools (known as "ordinary schools), attending 25 826 educational institutions and served by 425 167 teachers and lecturers (also known as "educators").
-Of the total enrolled learners, 11 923 674 (96%) were in public schools and 504 395 (4%) were in independent schools.
+South Africa's 2014 matric students achieved a pass rate of 75.8%.
+There was an increase in achievements by distinction in subjects such as History: increased from 3.3% to 4.1%, Mathematical Literacy: from 1.8% to 2.4% and Physical Science: 3.0% to 3.3%.
+The 2015 statistics from the Department of Basic Education show that the National Senior Certificate (NSC) examination was written by 550 127 full-time learners and 138 533 part-time students, in public and independent schools.
 In South Africa, the average ratio of learners to teachers is 30.4 to one, which includes educators paid for by school governing bodies.
 Without those extra posts, the ratio would be 32.3 to one.
 In general, public schools generally have larger classes than those in independent schools.

-- See the Department of Basic Education's report on education statistics for 2012
+- See a selection of reports to date from the Department of Basic Education's report, including education statistics for 2014

 Higher education and trainingHigher Education and Training, or tertiary education, includes education for undergraduate and postgraduate degrees, certificates and diplomas, up to the level of the doctoral degree.
 A matric endorsement is required for the study of university degrees, with a minimum of three subjects passed at the higher, rather than standard, grade, although some universities set additional academic requirements.
 A standard school-leaving South African senior certificate is sufficient for technical qualifications and diplomas.
 South Africa has a vibrant higher education sector, with 23 state-funded tertiary institutions: 11 universities, six universities of technology, and six comprehensive institutions.
 There are also new institutes of higher education, the Northern Cape National Institute for Higher Education, and the Mpumalanga National Institute for Higher Education.
 Many of South Africa's universities are world-class academic institutions, at the cutting edge of research in certain spheres.
 Although subsidised by the state, the universities are autonomous, reporting to their own councils rather than government.